josh-clarke/snooarchive/README.md

 # SnooArchive

-SnooArchive is a Reddit submission and comment archiver that saves each item as a Markdown file in a folder.
+SnooArchive is a command-line Reddit submission and comment archiver that saves each item as a Markdown file in a folder.

 **Note: This is alpha software, and my first ever NodeJS project.
 There's always a chance you could encounter world-ending bugs.
 Use at your own risk.**